ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

  2. Install locally to a project-specific folder (e.g. `~/my_project/`) using `python3 -m pip install ...` in a self-contained Python virtual environment

 Both are done from the terminal.
 Which one you choose depends on your needs; for some projects you may want to use the virtual environment approach whereas for your everyday work you might want to work toward your global Python package stack.
 Installing globally is the easiest, because you don't have to remember to _activate_ a virtual environment and if you need the Python package in different places, you only have to install it once.
-However, if you are concerned about reproducibility, or being able to coming back to an old project of yours, you most likely want to use a virtual environment for that project so that its Python packages are _not_ updated when you update or install Python packages globally.
+However, if you are concerned about reproducibility, or being able to come back to an old project of yours, you most likely want to use a virtual environment for that project so that its Python packages are _not_ updated when you update or install Python packages globally.
 This is also true if you collaborate with others in a shared project folder.

 ### 1. Installing globally (aka "user-site")